tomichec/xlights-workshop/README.md

 * Ground (GND) of the microcontroller board and negative potential of lights power supply has to be connected.
     * Make sure to connect these, otherwise, the signal won't get through properly and the lights will be incontrollable.
 * Connect data wire to one of pin outputs on the board, for example D2.
-    * Reffer to pinout
+    * Refer to pinout
     * Optionally use small (300-500ohm) resistor between data wire and pin
-* Coonect LEDs to power supply and optionally put capacitor between potentials
+* Connect LEDs to power supply and optionally put capacitor between potentials

 Now everything should be setup to blink your LEDs.